lifeofsoumya/StockAlert/README.md

 ## Optimizations

-- Multiple stocks can be tracked with Page evaluate function
+- Users can sign up to receive Emails about stocks

-- User Management yet to be added
+- Dynamic html to be fetched with email

-- LocalHost is working, deployment causing error.